-With the popularity of Mixed Martial Arts (MMA) and MMA-related sports exploding among men, women, and children alike, one thing is for sure — the opportunity for severe dental injuries is significant.
+From a solid hit on the football field to a stray left hook in an MMA fight the opportunity for severe dental injuries in full-contact sports is significant.
 Sports such as MMA, kickboxing, boxing, grappling, and wrestling are thrilling, and they provide excellent workouts and sustained confidence for people of all ages.
 And while most classes provide or require some form of protective gear, accidents can still happen.

 One of the most common causes of tooth loss is trauma caused by impact or unexpected contact with a hard surface.
 Breaking, chipping, and cracking that leads to a tooth needing to be removed can occur when engaging in sports that include partial or full-contact sparring.
 When trauma to a tooth occurs, there are things you can do to try to preserve the tooth and save it from loss.
 The following list is a guide for what to do when you are faced with an unexpected dental emergency.